vorakl/TrivialRC/README.rst

 1. ``boot``
        **Execution order**: trc.boot.* -> trc.d/boot.* -> [-B 'cmds' [...]]

-       This stage runs always without any isolation.
-       Commands run in the same shell environment as the main process and that's why it has to be used with caution.
-It's useful for setting up global variables which are seen in all other isolated environments.
+       This stage runs always without any isolation that means in the same shell environment as the main process and that's why it has to be used with caution.
+It's useful for exporting variables which are seen in all other isolated environments (sub-shells).
 2. ``async``
        **Execution order**: trc.async.* -> trc.d/async.* -> [-D 'cmds' [...]]

        This stage is a part of a ``process manager`` and it's always isolated.
-       Commands run in a sub-shell, asynchronously (all run in parallel), in the background and do not affect the main process.
+       Which means that by specifying each new ``-D`` option or by adding every new configuration file, TrivialRC will spawn a new sub-shell for the specified command(s).
+And no matter whether there are several commands or the only one, it all will be run in a sub-shell, asynchronously (in parallel) in relation to other ``async`` environments (another ``-D`` or a configaration file).
+All ``async`` sub-processes run in the background and do not affect the main process.
+       For example, if you run ``trc -D 'cmd1' -D 'cmd2' -D 'cmd3'``, then TrivialRC spawns 3 different sub-shells and asynchronously run each command in a separate environment.
+But, if you run ``trc -D 'cmd1; cmd2; cmd3'``, there is a significant difference!
+In this case, TrivialRC creates the only one background sub-shell and runs inside it these 3 commands synchronously, one by one.
-       If you are going to run more than one async commands, don't forget that default RC_WAIT_POLICY is set to 'wait_any' and the executing process will be terminated after the first finished command and only if there wasn't any running foreground (``sync``) commands that could block the reaction on the TERM signal.
+       If you are going to run more than one ``async`` commands, don't forget that default ``RC_WAIT_POLICY`` is set to ``wait_any`` and the executing process will be terminated after the first finished sub-environment and only if there wasn't any running foreground (``sync``) commands which could block the reaction of the main proccess on the TERM signal.
        So, there are two options:

-       * wait until all ``async`` commands have finished, you need to set RC_WAIT_POLICY to 'wait_all'.
+       * if you need to wait until all ``async`` environments have finished, then set ``RC_WAIT_POLICY`` to ``wait_all``
-       * wait for the first finished command, do not change the default value of RC_WAIT_POLICY but run only ``async`` commands.
+       * if you need to wait for the first finished ``async`` enviroment, then don't change anything, but also don't run any ``sync`` commands because in this case, the main process will not be able to react on signals until is waiting for any ``sync`` command.

 3. ``sync``
        **Execution order**: trc.sync.* -> trc.d/sync.* -> [-F 'cmds' [...]]

        This stage is a part of a ``process manager`` and it's always isolated.
-       Commands run in a sub-shell, synchronously (one by one), in the foreground and do not affect the main process.
-If you are going to run more than one ``sync`` command, don't forget to change RC_WAIT_POLICY to 'wait_all' or 'wait_err', otherwise, the executing process will be terminated after the first finished command.
+       The main idea of the isolation is the same as for ``async`` stage and described in the previous section.
+Commands run in a sub-shell, synchronously (one by one), in the foreground and do not affect the main process in terms of exit statuses but they do block the main process against of dealing with signals.
+If you are going to run more than one ``sync`` command, don't forget to change ``RC_WAIT_POLICY`` to ``wait_all`` or ``wait_err``, otherwise, the executing process will be terminated after the first finished evironment.
 4. ``halt``
        **Execution order**: trc.halt.* -> trc.d/halt.* -> [-H 'cmds' [...]]